nosqlbench/nosqlbench-docs/site/content/docs/drivers/jmx.md

 ```

 This will use the MBeanInfo to interrogate the named management bean and provide a summary
-of it's available attriburtes, operations, notifications, and constructors to stdout.
+of its available attributes, operations, notifications, and constructors to stdout.
 This is not meant for bulk testing, but more for explaining and documenting JMX beans.

 The above example will produce an output like this: